Rhymlore/htcondor-web/experimental/ospool/byor/anvil.md

 ##### 2. Submit the Job

-Submit the job on the access point, indicating that you want it to run on your own resource (the Expanse allocation, in this case) with the `--annex-name` option:
+Submit the job on the access point, indicating that you want it to run on your own resource (the Anvil allocation, in this case) with the `--annex-name` option:

     $ htcondor job submit example.submit \